-NephJC is an online Twitter based journal club.
-NephJC regularly has nephrologists, residents, fellows, cardiologists, internists, urologists, radiologists, pharmacologists, and patients contribute to the discussion.
-NephJC has a static webpage, a newsletter, a Twitter feed, and a Facebook page.
+NephJC is a not-for-profit organization dedicated to fostering free open access education in nephrology throughout the world.
+NephJC is also an online Twitter based journal club which regularly has nephrologists, residents, fellows, cardiologists, internists, urologists, radiologists, pharmacologists, and patients contribute to the discussion.
+NephJC has a webpage, a newsletter, a Twitter feed, and a Facebook page.

 Landmark Nephrology is a website covering important landmark articles in the field of nephrology.

-Nephron Power is an academic blog created by Dr. Kenar Jhaveri.
+Nephron Power is an academic blog created by Dr. Kenar Jhaveri (Hofstra Northwell).
 Covers a wide range of nephrology-related topics.

-An updated list of US-based nephrology fellowship programs, divisions is available here.
-Stay on top of updates for all of the nephrology programs around the country.
+An updated list of US-based nephrology fellowship programs, divisions is available here and Canada-based nephrology fellowship programs, divisions is available here.
+Stay on top of updates for all of the nephrology programs in the US & beyond.

 The official Twitter journal club of the International Pediatric Nephrology Association: #IPNAJC

 Kidney International (KI) Reports Community is a blog where a variety of content is presented, including expert commentaries, article summaries and educational material for the KI Reports nephrology community

 Home Dialysis for Fellows is a free online resource dedicated to making fellows stronger clinicians in home dialysis management.
 It is made of case-based questions that mimic real-life scenarios, and it has a large repository of important recent, historic, and landmark studies.
 The goal is to gain confidence in home dialysis management and feel prepared for any clinical issues you may face.